1. Legal framework

 5.9.
 Where possible, staff will avoid identifying pupils.
 If names are required, only first names will be used.

 5.10.
-The school will not use images or footage of any pupil who is subject to a court order.
+The Trust/School will not use images or footage of any pupil who is subject to a court order.

 5.11.
-The school will not use photographs of children or staff members who have left the school, without parental consent.
+The Trust/School will not use photographs of children or staff members who have left the school, without parental consent.

 5.12.
 Photos and videos that may cause any distress, upset or embarrassment will not be used.